alloystorm/dvvr/dancexr/features/bone_mapper.md

 * Circle with exclamation mark means the bone is not mapped and is critical for the model to function.

 {% include video id="jtxQo5NYk2o" provider="youtube" %}

+## More Demos
+Here's a video demo of converting FBX model into XPS format and then use the bone mapper to allow it to work in DanceXR

+{% include video id="YqX_uktVvQk" provider="youtube" %}
+{% include video id="BV1CF411o7P2" provider="bilibili" %}